SQMS 1 and a Firm’s System of Quality Management (SOQM)

-In last week’s post we introduced you to the new quality management standards (ISQM 1 / SQMS 1 and ISQM 2 / SQMS 2) issued by the International Auditing and Assurance Board (IAASB) and the Auditing Standards Board (ASB) which were developed largely due to concerns about audit quality, as highlighted by inspection findings by regulators.
-These standards apply to all firms performing audits or reviews of financial statements, or other assurance or related services engagements in accordance with the standards published by the IAASB and ASB.
-In this post we’ll take a deeper dive into ISQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements (ISQM 1) and SQMS 1 A Firm's System of Quality Management (SQMS 1) dealing with a firm’s responsibility for having a system of quality management (SOQM).
+In last week’s post we introduced you to the new quality management standards (ISQM 1 / SQMS 1 and ISQM 2 / SQMS 2) issued by the International Auditing and Assurance Board (IAASB) and the Auditing Standards Board (ASB).
+These standards were developed largely due to concerns about audit quality, as highlighted by inspection findings by regulators.
+The new quality management standards apply to all firms performing audits or reviews of financial statements, or other assurance or related services engagements in accordance with the standards published by the IAASB and ASB.
+In this post we take a deeper dive into ISQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements (ISQM 1) and SQMS 1 A Firm’s System of Quality Management (SQMS 1) dealing with a firm’s system of quality management (SOQM).

 What is a system of quality management (SOQM)?